xelax/presentations/2014-11-scalabay/README.md

 ```
 Conclusions
 ================

-We just have 3 actors:
+We did quite a lot with just 3 differnt kind of actors:

-1. One to manage the REST Api.
+* One to manage the REST Api.
-2. One to listen to Kafka events and distribute them.
+* One to listen to Kafka events and distribute them.
-3. One to mediate live connections.
+* One to mediate live connections.

+The code is simple, intuitive and also performant.

 Instrumentation